Cheshta-Joshi/hubb_sim/README.md

 <img src="https://github.com/Cheshta-Joshi/hubb_sim/blob/main/images/param_comp.png" alt="DOS" width="250">
 </p>

-We use this ansatz for solving different subspaces of our Hamiltonian and we can see that it gives good results not only for the ground states but for lowest eiegnavlues of all the subspaces.
-The following figures are for different N for U=0 and U=4
+We use this ansatz for solving different subspaces of our Hamiltonian.
+The results and the properties we study are mentioned in the following section.
+We plot the performance of the quantum method, the numpy method the the scipy method for two different values of U.

 <p align="center">
 <img src="https://github.com/Cheshta-Joshi/hubb_sim/blob/main/images/all_occ_u0.png" alt="u0" width="850">